...do YOUR families link back to first South Australian wheat growers?

 Christina and Donald McLEAN from Scotland 1837

 No registration or log in required.
-Just enter ONE name to the top left search field.
+Click homepage SEARCH.
 Privacy of living peoples information are released with written permission.

-- Use Search button on this HOMEPAGE for your family member profile to edit and add
+- Use Search button on this HOMEPAGE MENU to search a family member profile to edit and add

-- On the profile page click WORKSHEET TAB which is provided with prefilled boxes.
+- On the profile page click WORKSHEET TAB (note prefilled boxes).
 Leave any cells empty.
 Add or edit this page as you need.
-Add comments if required.
-Ensure you click SAVE AND SUBMIT WORKSHEET on the lower edge-before you leave this page which sends it to committee group
+Comments invited.
+Ensure you click SAVE AND SUBMIT WORKSHEET on the lower left edge-before you leave this page which sends it to committee group

-- On lower right corner is NEW WORKSHEET for you to enter details of each new person
+- On lower right corner is NEW WORKSHEET choice to enter details of each new person

 - Alternatively chose this blank You're welcome to ADD to YOUR OWN information using the FAMILY WORKSHEET TAB ON YOUR PROFILE page (see additions and corrections below)!...